 - A. Establishment and Organization of CJA Panel The court's panel of Criminal Justice Act attorneys (CJA Panel) shall consist of attorneys who are eligible and willing to be appointed to provide representation under the CJA.
-The court shall approve attorneys for membership on the panel after receiving recommendations from the "Panel Selection Committee," established pursuant to Section VIII of this Plan.
+The court shall approve attorneys for membership on the panel after receiving recommendations from the "Panel Selection Committee," established pursuant to Section VII of this Plan.
 Members of the CJA Panel shall serve at the pleasure of the court. - B. Ratio of Appointments.
 Where practical and cost effective, private attorneys from the CJA Panel shall be assigned for approximately 30% of the appointments in which the accused is determined to be financially eligible for representation under the CJA. - C. Size.
 The Court may expand or diminish from time to time the size of the CJA Panel depending on the size and complexity of the court's criminal caseload.
-The panel shall be large enough to provide a sufficient number of experienced attorneys to handle the CJA caseload, yet small enough so that panel members will receive an adequate number of appointments to maintain their proficiency in federal criminal defense work and the sentencing guidelines and thereby provide high-quality representation. - D. Eligibility.
-Attorneys who serve on the CJA Panel must be active members in good standing of the bar of this court and have relevant experience with and knowledge of the Federal Rules of Criminal Procedure, the Federal Rules of Evidence, and the Sentencing Guidelines.
+The panel shall be large enough to provide a sufficient number of experienced attorneys to handle the CJA caseload, yet small enough so that panel members will receive an adequate number of appointments to maintain their proficiency in federal criminal defense work and the Sentencing Guidelines and thereby provide high-quality representation. - D. Eligibility.
+Attorneys who serve on the CJA Panel must be active members in good standing of the bar of this court, the Utah State Bar, and have relevant experience with and knowledge of the Federal Rules of Criminal Procedure, the Federal Rules of Evidence, and the Sentencing Guidelines.
 They also must participate in regular training sessions offered by the FPDO.
-Applicants for membership on the CJA Panel must complete a required series of training sessions offered through the FPDO before they will be considered for membership on the panel. - E. Selection of CJA Panel Representative.
-The court shall select one member of the panel to serve as the Panel Representative, without compensation.
-The Panel Representative shall participate in panel management responsibilities as herein described.
+Applicants for membership on the CJA Panel must complete a required series of training sessions offered through the FPDO before they will be considered for membership on the panel. - 1.
+Level 1 Panel.
+Attorneys eligible for the Level 1 Panel must meet the following criteria: - a.
+One to Five years legal practice or judicial clerkship; - b.
+Completion of mandatory 16 hours CLE for CJA panel lawyers (including basic 6-hour core course) within one year of panel membership.
+If counsel is unable to attend the mandatory 6-hour core course, counsel may seek approval of CJA Panel Administrator or Chief Magistrate Judge to substitute the Federal Bar Association Criminal Practice Seminar or another 6 hour training program offered by the Office of Defender Services Training Branch.
+Proof of CLE